Signed in as:

 As a former "Teacher of the Year" and "Principal of the Year", Dr. Joelle Hood brings passion, energy, and expertise to empowering all humans to thrive.
 As co-founder and Chief Empowerment Officer at Thriving YOUniversity, she uses her knowledge and expertise in organizational change and leadership, along with her experience as a mindfulness instructor and life coach, to provide researched-based keynotes, coaching, and experiential learning workshops to individuals and organizations throughout the nation.
 Her areas of passion and expertise include: Social, Emotional & Academic Learning, Leadership, Applied Educational Neuroscience, Mindfulness, The Science of Belonging & Human Connection, Mindset, Restorative Practices, Employee Engagement, Trust and Team-building, Trauma Responsive Practices, and Resilience.

 She received her Ph.D. in Education from Stanford University, and during her career has held the roles of teacher, principal, district administrator, researcher, and university professor.
-She is the author of many articles on education equity and several books, including her newest work Shattering Inequities: Real World Wisdom for School and District Leaders, written in partnership with Dr. Ruth S. Johnson.
+She is the author of many articles on education equity and several books, including her newest work Shattering Inequities: Real World Wisdom for School.

 A leader in conversations of historical empathy, Hardy Brown is a collector of over 15,000 historical freedom artifacts.
 They date as early as 321 AD and concentrate on stories of resilience.
 “Our traveling exhibits have been viewed by over 250,000 visitors where we emerge them in deep dialogue of the resilience of the human spirit.
 Over the last 27 years, the Brown family has led annual Underground Railroad study tours for leaders that are inspired to learn from the heroic voices of this time period in history.